-Provide percentages for ALL enrolled degree-seeking full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, first-time, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 28% Number submitting SAT scores 1,267 Percent submitting ACT scores 88% Number submitting ACT scores 3,932
+Percent submitting SAT scores: 34% Number submitting SAT scores: 1,482

+Percent submitting ACT scores: 84% Number submitting ACT scores: 3,701

 25th percentile 75th percentile

-SAT Evidence-Based Reading and Writing 580 690
+SAT Evidence-Based Reading and Writing 580 670

-SAT Math 570 690
+SAT Math 560 680

-SAT Writing

-SAT Essay

 ACT Composite 23 29

-ACT Math 22 28
+ACT Math 22 27

-ACT English 23 30
+ACT English 22 30

-ACT Writing